 Task No. Task Description Report Outcome Semester Weighting Due Date

-1 Sem 1 Performance 4.1, 4.3 40 T1 Wk7
+1 Sem 1 Performance 4.1, 4.3 40% T1 Wk6

-2 Sem 1 Musicology 4.9, 4.11 60 T2 Wk4
+2 Sem 1 Musicology Research 4.9, 4.11 60% T2 Wk4

+Semes ter 2

-3 Sem 2 Composition 4.4, 4.5 40 T3 Wk4
+3 Sem 2 Composition 4.4, 4.5 40% T3 Wk4

-4 Sem 2 Yearly Exam 4.7, 4.8 60 T4 Wk3
+4 Sem 2 Yearly Exam 4.7, 4.8 60% T4 Wk3

-Semester 2 4.4 demonstrates an understanding of musical concepts through exploring, experimenting, improvising, organising, arranging and composing 4.5 notates compositions using traditional and/or non-traditional notation 4.7 demonstrates an understanding of the musical concepts through listening, observing, responding, discriminating, analysing, discussing and recording musical ideas 4.8 demonstrates an understanding of musical concepts through aural identification and discussion of the features of a range of repertoire
+Semester 1 Semester 2 4.1 Performs in a range of musical styles demonstrating an understanding of musical concepts.
+4.4 Demonstrates an understanding of musical concepts through exploring, experimenting, improvising, organising, arranging, and composing.
+4.3 Performs music demonstrating solo and/or ensemble awareness.
+4.5 Notates compositions using traditional and/or non-traditional notation.
+4.9 Demonstrates musical literacy through the use of notation, terminology and the reading and interpreting of scores used in the music selected for study.
+4.7 Demonstrates an understanding of the musical concepts through listening, observing, responding, discriminating, analysing, discussing, and recording musical ideas.
+4.11 Demonstrates an appreciation, tolerance, and respect for the aesthetic value of music as an artform.
+4.8 Demonstrates an understanding of musical concepts through aural identification and discussion of the features of a range of repertoire.

-2023 Year 7 PDHPE
+2024 Year 7 PDHPE